-You might wonder why would I want to start teaching online.
+You might wonder why I want to teach online.
 Teaching online is the number one way I’ve been able to earn money online in eight years and it’s the number one suggestion I have if you want to make money online.
-Build an audience, have passive income for life, start teaching online today.
+Build an audience, have a passive income for life, start teaching online today.

 If you will enjoy reading and contributing to the discussion for this post, will you please join on the YouTube video above and leave a comment there because I read and respond to most comments on YouTube?

-I teach full-time on YouTube now and I invite you to subscribe to my channel if you find this helpful and turn notifications on if you want to make sure to see the newest videos with updates.
+I teach full time on YouTube now and I invite you to subscribe to my channel if you find this helpful and turn notifications on if you want to see the newest videos with updates.

-First as an instructor it’s very important, this is a huge tip if you want to have successful courses, to qualify yourself as an instructor, you have to ask yourself what experience do you have relevant to whatever you want to teach.
+First as an instructor it’s very important, this is a huge tip if you want to have successful courses, to qualify yourself as an instructor, ask yourself what experience do you have relevant to whatever you want to teach?

-I’ve got the income here listed to show you where you might be able to make some money yourself and to give you my experience related to what I’m teaching.
+I’ve got the income here listed to show you where you might make some money yourself and to give you my experience related to what I’m teaching.
 I have been teaching online since 2013.
-I started on YouTube and I highly recommend to start on YouTube.
+I started on YouTube and I highly recommend starting on YouTube.
 YouTube is the easiest place to just put a video up, get some feedback and if you really care about what you’re teaching YouTube is the easiest way to just get it out there.
-If you want to make money then selling online courses to your existing YouTube audience can help with that and that’s the main strategy I’ve done to promote my courses – I put videos up on YouTube.
+If you want to make money, then selling online courses to your existing YouTube audience can help with that and that’s the main strategy I’ve done to promote my courses -- I put videos up on YouTube.
 I put a very good information tutorials up on YouTube a year before I made even $1,000 a month in sales.
-Therefore if you want to start today, start out on YouTube.
+Therefore, if you want to start today, start out on YouTube.

 This will give you the ability immediately to stand next to establish instructors like me that have been teaching online for years.
-If you want to help me earn by buying any of these this you can buy using these links directly and I will get a percentage of the sales for which I’m extremely grateful given I do YouTube now full time.
+If you want to help me earn by buying any of these, you can buy using these links directly and I will get a percentage of the sales for which I’m grateful given I do YouTube now full time.

 You might ask why with all this stuff I know about teaching I do YouTube full time.
-I do YouTube because to me the highest level business system is to be able to release every single thing you do for free and not even need to directly charge for the content itself.
-Teaching online is a good middle step to be able to work into the spot I am now.
+I do YouTube because to me the highest level business system is to release every single thing you do for free and not even need to directly charge for the content itself.
+Teaching online is a good middle step to work into the spot I am now.
 Now I just put everything out for free and I monetize with a partner program at jerry.tips/partner where you can get help as an online instructor building your business.

-This allows me to put all my content for free now and then I charge people in my partner program at a much higher rate than selling individual video courses.
-This gives me the biggest possible audience with a higher level monetization step and this is the strategy you can do.
-If you prefer not to get to work on all these teaching platforms you can do something like my partner program as well.
-If you really want to build your teaching business my partner program has several case studies and people who started out trying to just pay the rent and have worked into best-selling instructors online that earns 10+ thousand a month every month with exactly what I’ll show you here.
-I’m able to help out because I know who to refer you too to get you some extra deals that aren’t available to the public and I’m on top of the newest trends myself.
+This allows me to put all my content free now, and then I charge people in my partner program at a much higher rate than selling individual video courses.
+This gives me the biggest audience with a higher level monetization step, and this is the strategy you can do.
+If you prefer not to get to work on all these teaching platforms, you can do something like my partner program.
+If you really want to build your teaching business, my partner program has several case studies and people who started out trying to just pay the rent and have worked into best-selling instructors online that earns 10+ thousand a month every month with exactly what I’ll show you here.
+I’m able to help because I know who to refer you too to get you some extra deals that aren’t available to the public and I’m on top of the newest trends myself.